OpenZeppelin/nile/README.md

 ### `call`

-Using `call`, we can perform read operations against our local node (or public one using the `--network mainnet` parameter).
+Using `call`, we can perform read operations against our local node or the specified public network.
 The syntax is:

 ```sh
 nile call <contract_identifier> <method> [PARAM_1, PARAM2...]